SukhmeetSethi/thecodebuffet/docs/tips-tricks/git/git-actions.md

 All these limits were quite adequate for me as I am going to publish few articles every month which are never going to hit limits of 2000 minutes.
 Package size like I mentioned earlier is quite small (just few MBs) and I was all fine to use Ubuntu as OS.
 So again all boxes ticked.

-One more thing which I liked when I started learning about Github actions, it's approach and somewhat syntax was similar to Gitlab which I was already comfortable with, so I didn't took me much time to configure my pipeline.
+One more thing which I liked when I started learning about Github actions, it's approach and somewhat syntax was similar to Gitlab which I was already comfortable with, so it didn't took me much time to configure my pipeline.
 There are also many pre-created templates which you can start your pipeline with and modify as per your need.

 Here is how thecodebuffet.com pipeline works with Github actions https://github.com/SukhmeetSethi/thecodebuffet/blob/master/.github/workflows/ci.yml